Paavo Susitaival: Early life

 Paavo Sivén adopted the name Susitaival ("wolf's path" in English) during the First World War to throw off the Czar's secret service.
 Later, during the Finnish Civil War he attempted to enlist in the Finnish Army, only to realize that he – or rather, one of his pseudonyms – had already been appointed Captain in the Army, while he under his real name was listed as a draft-dodger.
 After the war he continued as a career soldier.
 He changed his name permanently to Susitaival in protest against the Svecoman sentiment in the Finnish Army, after attending an Army Cadet School church services where the Swedish-speaking cadets would not take communion with Finnish-speaking cadets.

 Finnish parliament

-Susitaival participated in the Rebellion of Mäntsälä in a minor role.
+Susitaival participated in the Rebellion of Mäntsälä in a minor role, for which he served time in prison.
 Representing the Finnish fascist party IKL, Susitaival was elected as a member of the Finnish parliament in 1939.
 His career in the parliament was short lived, as at the beginning of the Winter War he chose to apply for active duty, one of only three Finnish MPs to do so.